robonexx/daily_writing/README.md

 </br>

 ## Sources:
-- Documentation on the websites of react, mongoDb, react-router-dom
+- Documentation on the websites of each library/framework/tech that I used
 - UDEMY
 - Youtube
 - Traversy Media (React and MongoDb), Net Ninja(React) and Kevin Powell(Sass and css)